 Moreover, existing PRC privacy, cybersecurity and data protection-related laws and regulations are evolving and subject to potentially differing interpretations, and various legislative and regulatory bodies may expand current or enact new laws and regulations regarding privacy, cybersecurity and data protection-related matters.
 These developments could adversely affect our and the VIEs' business, operating results and financial condition.
 Any failure or perceived failure by us or the VIEs to comply with new or existing PRC privacy, cybersecurity or data protection laws, regulations, policies, industry standards or legal obligations, or any systems failure or security incident that results in the unauthorized access to, or acquisition, release or transfer of, personally identifiable information or other data relating to customers or individuals may result in governmental investigations, inquiries, enforcement actions and prosecutions, private claims and litigation, fines and penalties, adverse publicity or potential loss of business.
-For example, on June 10, 2021, the Standing Committee of the National People's Congress (the "Standing Committee of the NPC"), promulgated the PRC Data Security Law, which took effect in September 2021.
-The PRC Data Security Law provides for data security review procedure for those data activities which may affect national security and imposes export restrictions on certain data information.
+For example, on June 10, 2021, the Standing Committee of the NAtional People's Congress (the "Standing Committee of the NPC"), promulgated the PRC Data Security Law, which took effect in September 2021.
+The PRC Data Security Law provides for data security or bligations on entities and individuals carrying out data activities.
+The PRC Data Security Law also introduces a national security review procedure for those data activities which may affect national security and imposes export restrictions on certain data information.
 Furthermore, along with the promulgation of the Opinions on Strictly Cracking Down Illegal Securities Activities in accordance with the Law, overseas-listed China-based companies are experiencing a heightened scrutiny over their compliance with laws and regulations regarding data security, cross-border data flow and management of confidential information from PRC regulatory authorities.